-NOAA UPP developers who wish to add new variables to the UPP should follow the following procedures:
+NOAA UPP developers who wish to add new variables to the UPP will need to:

 - 1. Read and follow procedures on the UPP wiki page on how to contribute your code changes to the UPP main development branch.
 Doing so will ensure your changes are merged to the UPP development branch quickly. - 2.
 Submit your pull request with small incremental changes.
 Advantages of doing this include avoiding conflicts with other UPP developers in terms of using the UPP internal index and variables. - 3.
 Please do not modify existing algorithms without coordinating with UPP code managers (Wen Meng and Hui-Ya Chuang).
-UPP supports many NOAA operational models, and we can not change operational products without coordination and advanced notice.
+UPP supports many NOAA operational models, and we cannot change operational products without coordination and advanced notice.